-Over the Allenby Bridge through the West Bank and into Israel.
+Over the Allenby Bridge through the West Bank from Jordan and into the West Bank of Palestine/ Israel.
 The wait at immigration isn’t too bad - though the bus is comprehensively vetted.
 The Arabs taking through their trucks and buses are having a much harder time.
 Our entry visas are stamped on pieces of paper, to be collected when we return to Jordan.
 The Jordanians won’t object.
 They don’t recognise the State of Israel at this time.
 So we aren’t deemed to have strayed over the border.

 Stay in touch.
 Get travel tips, updates on my latest adventures and posts on out of the way places, straight to your Inbox.